PEERS Public Projects

 Anélia Victor and Fatin Ishraq

-Solidarity Seeds engages precarious urban agricultural workers across the Greater Toronto Area (GTA) — those growing food under conditions that rarely feed them back.
+Solidarity Seeds engaged precarious urban agricultural workers across the Greater Toronto Area (GTA) — those growing food under conditions that rarely feed them back.
 Despite meeting urgent needs for local, healthy food access, these workers continue to navigate hostile environments: ongoing discrimination, exploitative workloads, and workplace retaliation, particularly for queer and trans growers.
-Insights from a full-day gathering focused on co-learning urban agricultural and land liberation practices will be transformed into a collective zine and a series of ceramic seedling pods — vessels that carry both story and seed — to be shared with the public through an exhibition.
+Insights from a full-day gathering focused on co-learning urban agricultural and land liberation practices were transformed into a collective zine and a series of ceramic seedling pods — vessels that carry both story and seed — shared with the public through an exhibition.

 Harmeet Rehal